Mehtrick/bjoern/README.md

 ## Project Structure

-### Jvior Parser
+### Bjoern Parser

-The parser project reads the jvior file and parses it to java-classes using mainly jackson.
+The parser project reads the bjoern file and parses it to java-classes using mainly jackson.
 It does not just convert it to pojos but reads things like parameters from the statements.

-### Jvior Generator
+### Bjoern Generator

-Is basend on the ```Jvior Parser``` and generates java class files from the pojos of the ```Jvior Parser```.
+Is basend on the ```Bjoern Parser``` and generates java class files from the pojos of the ```Bjoern Parser```.
 This is done by using java poet.
 Every feature will generate a coresponding class and every scenario in that feature will become a test method.
 The BDD statements like ```Given When Then``` will generate abstract methods which need to be implemented by the developer.

-### Jvior Gradle Generator
+### Bjoern Gradle Generator

-Is basend on the ```Jvior Generator``` and wraps its functionality into a gradle plugin.
-The major task is called ```jvior``` which will generate the java classes based on your gradle-jvior-config.
+Is basend on the ```Bjoern Generator``` and wraps its functionality into a gradle plugin.
+The major task is called ```bjoern``` which will generate the java classes based on your gradle-bjoern-config.

-### Jvior Base Generator
+### Bjoern Base Generator

 Project to share base functionality like configuration or file-filter for every generator

-### Jvior Doc Generator
+### Bjoern Doc Generator

-Generates documentations based on the jvior files.
+Generates documentations based on the bjoern files.
 It uses apache freemarker as template engine.
 As default the generator will create asciidoc files.
 Other formats aren't supported yet.
 However you can create your own freemarker templates and configure them via gradle

 ## How to build